r00k/blog/_posts/2015-02-06-a-beautiful-way-to-describe-programming.md

 > physics and noise and approximation, **the constraints imposed in building
 > large software systems are the limitations of our own minds.**

+> So in that sense, computer science is like an abstract form of engineering.
+> It's the kind of engineering where you ignore the constraints that are imposed
+> by reality.

 It's even better when Hal says it:

 <iframe width="749" height="480"